pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2007.md

-This is <strong>definitely</strong> the torture test for operatorPrecedence!
+This is **definitely** the torture test for operatorPrecedence!
 When I get some time, I'll come back to this to see if/where I can do some performance tuning.
 But at this point in time, even though theoretically possible, I'd have to say that using operatorPrecedence to define the full set of C operators is not practical.